Sharonfish/bt-take-home/README.md

    - The `PokemonCard` component has already been started for you, but you can instead create your own reusable component to display Pokemon if you'd like
    - Because the PokeAPI endpoints are paginated, you need to allow visitors to load more results by clicking the "Load more button"
      - As a hint, you have to keep track of either the `next` field of the paginated response, or the `offset` query parameter
-2. Implement the select functionality, allowing visitors to "save" a Pokemon to their profile using Redux
+2. Implement the "select" functionality, allowing visitors to select their favorite Pokemon to be displayed on their profile
-   - The profile Redux slice has already been started for you in `lib/profileSlice.ts`, but you will have to implement the action(s) and selector(s) yourself
-   - Feel free to scrap the given Redux implementation and roll out your own if you'd like, but remember you need to use Redux and you can keep it simple
+   - You will need to properly manage state between components, but this shouldn't be too hard, so try not to overthink it
-3. Implement the Profile page, where visitors can view the Pokemon they "saved," including the **sprite**, **name**, **weight**, and **height**
+3. Implement the Profile page, where visitors can view the Pokemon they selected on the Browse page, including the **sprite**, **name**, **weight**, and **height**
    - If the visitor has not selected a Pokemon, redirect the visitor to the Browse page
    - The `PokemonCard` component has already been defined for you for the Browse page, so I would suggest reusing it here